Wirstblase/open-launchpad/README.md

 Did you just update to Mac OS 26.x and got mega frustrated that they removed the Launchpad?
 Here's a drop in replacement (kinda, work in progress)

-OpenLaunchpad - A free, open-source clone of the classic macOS Launchpad (Sequoia 15.7.4 ish style).
-Built because macOS 26 Tahoe replaced the full-screen app grid with a Spotlight drawer hideous thing integrated in the search, (don't get me started about the search).
+OpenLaunchpad: A free, open-source clone of the classic macOS Launchpad (Sequoia 15.7.4 ish style).
+Built because macOS 26 Tahoe replaced the fullscreen grid with a hideous Spotlight-drawer-thing integrated in search, (don't get me started about the search).

 ## Build and run